 As the executive leader of the healthcare system’s efforts to be a high-reliability organization, Thurmond has supported system-wide mandatory annual influenza vaccination, resulting in 98% compliance; championed appropriate IPC staffing and the CIC® certification; initiated aggressive and innovative campaigns to reduce healthcare-associated infections, including infections from methicillin-resistant Staphylococcus aureus and Clostridium difficile; and helped implement policies requiring provider ownership of central venous catheters with required daily documentation of necessity.
 During her tenure, the organization has substantially reduced HAI risks related to C. difficile, immediate-use steam sterilization, catheter-associated urinary tract infection, and central line-associated bloodstream infection.

-The Healthcare Administrator Award is presented at the Opening Plenary at APIC’s Annual Conference.
-The recipient receives a commemorative plaque, $1,000 in APIC products and services, complimentary registration and travel stipend (up to $1,000) to APIC’s Annual Conference, and a five-minute speaking opportunity at APIC’s Annual Conference.
+The Healthcare Administrator Award is presented at the Opening Plenary of APIC’s Annual Conference.
+The recipient receives a commemorative plaque, $1,000 in APIC products and services, complimentary registration and travel stipend (up to $1,000) to APIC’s Annual Conference, and a three-minute speaking opportunity at APIC’s Annual Conference.

 - Nomination letter* describing why the nominee should be considered for this award

 - Two letters of support from persons who work with the candidate in promoting the organization’s infection prevention and control agenda

 - The nomination letter and letters of support must include a description of the leadership strategies implemented to achieve HAI reduction.
 Examples include: provides resources, communicates expectations, removes barriers, advocates for IP initiatives, creates environment of accountability.

 - Provide specific examples including data from the last three years reflecting the two years of continuous improvement.

 *Either the nomination or reference letter must be submitted by the facility’s infection preventionist.